christopheslv/plane-js/README.md

 ### A Low-level Javascript 3D library ###

-A very basic Web GL rendering library, based on JS ES6 modules, that I started from scratch for my [portfolio](https://cslv.me/).
+A very basic WebGL rendering library, based on JS ES6 modules, that I started from scratch for my [portfolio](https://cslv.me/).
 I decided to share the code as-is, with some examples, in case this serves some projects somewhere.

 ### Demos ###